Saturday, April 3, 2010

 In his own mind, man decides his fate.

-Author’s Notes :
+Writer’s Notes :

 The King and the Fool creates the setting.
 The first stanza shows the king to be a wise and able ruler like Akbar or Ashoka.
 Second paragraph shows the king’s court and the 21 talented and/or powerful courtiers like the 9 gems in Akbar’s court and the high place ‘The Fool’ holds in the king’s hear among this talented bunch.
 Third paragraph introduces the Fool and his valuable contributions.